ReDeiPirati/intro-to-pytorch/README.md

 - [Final architecture overview](#final-architecture-overview)
 - [Summary](#summary)

-*Note: During this introduction you will encounter ML/DL lingo and some training template with different model, even if you do not fully understand everything, don't worry, we will cover everything in a more concise way during the next episodes of this mini series.*
+*Note: During this introduction you will encounter ML/DL lingo and some training template with different models, even if you do not fully understand everything, don't worry, we will cover everything in a more concise way during the next episodes of this mini series.*

 ### Pytorch introduction